TheMariday/marimapper/README.md

 <details>
 <summary>Fadecandy</summary>

-To use the fadecandy backend, please ensure that you are running the fadecandy server A fork of the fadecandy repo can be found [here](https://github.com/TheMariday/fadecandy)
+To use the Fadecandy backend, please ensure that you are running the Fadecandy server A fork of the Fadecandy repo can be found [here](https://github.com/TheMariday/fadecandy)

 </details>